constkolesnyak/nala-j/README.md

 # NALA-J

 Stands for "Nihongo Accent Learning Aid - Japanese".
 It's an ancient website with horrible UI.
-But now it's actually usable if spend a couple of minutes setting it up.
+But now it's actually usable if you spend a couple of minutes setting it up.

 ## Before vs After